BayLab/MarineGenomics2022/docs/03-MarGeno_week3.md

 ```html
 $ ls

 ```

+You'll see that when we uncompressed our data file, it created a directory called 'week4', when we are in week3.
+Use the `mv` command to rename the directory to 'week3'.

-Change directories to the one that has the data MarineGenomicsData/Week3.
+Change directories to MarineGenomics/week3.
 If you `ls` into this directory you should see 6 files with a `.fastq.gz` extension and 1 tiny genome file with a `.fna.gz` extension.

 ## Raw read quality control